 Since the reception was warm, I told myself there was no shame that I could not entirely explain what “Soot” means.
 Kafka wrote gibberish, I thought, and people call him a genius for some reason.
 Art, to some degree, was mystical.
 The art lies in what one does not wholly understand.
 “Soot” involved generating a certain mental space, not delivering plot details.
 After several journals rejected “Soot,” one of their editors wrote slightly more detailed feedback: “I never was quite sure what was really happening, even allowing for misperception by the narrator.
 The prose was a bit stiff.”
 I agree about the prose.
 At the time, I was not used to writing with emotion.
 That high school English teacher had been right all along.
 At another time, she judged that, more broadly, my fiction was all too cliché and incoherent.
 Was she right about that too?

-Today I am too disenchanted to believe art is worth anything, especially mine.
+Today I am too disenchanted to believe art is worth anything more than dollars, especially mine.
 In 2014, I felt proud of “Soot.”
 In 2021, I am embarrassed that I created such corny and pretentious fantasy.
 No publisher will take “Soot,” nor should they.
 So, on this webpage, I leave the words of my teenage self, a passionate and optimistic self now dead.

 I am alone now, but I was alone even when they lived here by the thousands, so I am used to the experience.
 Initially I tried to track of the days and weeks and months, but eventually I learned not to care.
 That is why I record no dates, days, or hours.
 Only day and night concern me.